The Chora: Esonarthex

 The esonarthex (or inner narthex) is similar to the exonarthex, running parallel to it.
 Like the exonarthex, the esonarthex is 4 m wide, but it is slightly shorter, 18 m long.
 Its central, eastern door opens into the naos, while another door at the southern end of the esonarthex opens into the rectangular antechamber of the parecclesion.
 At its northern end, a door from the esonarthex leads into a broad west–east corridor that runs along the northern side of the naos and into the prothesis.
-The esonarthex has two domes.
-The smaller is above the entrance to the northern corridor; the larger is midway between the entrances into the naos and the pareclession.
+The esonarthex has two "pumpkin" domes.
+The smaller is above the entrance to the northern corridor; the larger is midway between the entrances into the naos and the pareclession, and they continue the emphasis on imagery of the Virgin and Christ seen elsewhere in these mosaics.